Show validation progress in the Save button

 ...

->submitFeedbackDelay prevents a distracting label flash: If an async check resolves in 60 ms, switching the button label and then back again would be jarring.
-The delay threshold (default 100 ms) means the savePendingLabel only appears when the check actually takes a noticeable amount of time:
+submitFeedbackDelay prevents a distracting label flash: If a check finishes almost immediately, switching the button label and then back again would be jarring.
+The delay threshold (default 100 ms) means the savePendingLabel only appears when the check takes a noticeable amount of time:

 <Form